mercure-imaging/mercure/docs/index.rst

 mercure is a flexible open-source DICOM orchestration solution with a simple-to-use web interface and extensive monitoring options.
 It provides functions for routing DICOM studies as well as for running DICOM processing steps, such as executing inference of AI models and dispatching the results to the desired destinations.
 Processing steps can either be executed directly on the mercure server (as Docker containers) or can be executed on connected cluster nodes, typically located on-premise but potentially also running in the cloud.

+.. important:: This documentation needs to be updated for the new mercure version 0.2.
+Individual sections may be outdated.

 .. toctree::
    :hidden:
    :maxdepth: 2